 At Key Stage 3, our Classics curriculum at The Rosewood School offers pupils a rich and exciting introduction to the ancient worlds of Greece and Rome.
 Through myth, literature, language, and history, pupils explore the stories, beliefs, and daily life of classical civilisations that continue to shape the modern world.
 From epic heroes and legendary battles to Latin phrases and archaeological discoveries, pupils develop critical thinking, cultural awareness, and a love of learning that spans subjects and centuries.

-In Term 6, pupils have chosen to turn their attention to British History, diving into the people, events, and ideas that have shaped the nation over centuries.
-From the Tudors to the World Wars, and from the Industrial Revolution to the origin of witches, pupils will explore key turning points and their lasting impact on modern Britain.
+In Term 6, pupils follow the KS3 History curriculum with a focus on British history.
+They explore the people, events, and ideas that have shaped the nation over the centuries.
+From the Tudors and the Industrial Revolution to the World Wars and the historical origins of witchcraft, pupils examine key turning points and their lasting impact on modern Britain.

 Through research projects, debates, creative writing, and source analysis, pupils investigate themes such as power, protest, innovation, and identity.